 Can you give me a diagnosis over the phone?

-I am always happy to speak on the phone, and, because there is no standard person and no standard treatment I will need to see you before I can make a diagnosis.
+I am always happy to speak on the phone, and, because there is no standard person and no standard treatment I will need to see you before I can assess what is going on with you.
 When someone is thinking about acupuncture I often suggest coming in for a consultation and treatment.
-This will allow me to make a working diagnosis and give you an experience of acupuncture.
-From there we can discuss options of how to work together if you want to.
+This allows me to make a working diagnosis and gives you an experience of acupuncture which is a good place to decide whether you want to continue.

 What evidence is there that acupuncture works?

 Chinese medicine, of which acupuncture is a part, is one of the oldest forms of medicine in existence.
 It is the accumulated wisdom of many generations of practitioner’s who have tried and tested its ideas and practices for almost two thousand years.
 Medical science is yet to establish the mechanisms of how it works and standard research methods, such as those used to evaluate pharmaceutical drugs, are not very useful when applied to acupuncture.
-However there is a growing body of qualitative research evidence about the effectiveness of acupuncture, a selection of which is listed here >